Article

 Where consultancies lack diversity in the workforce, there is also a risk that new business will be lost where potential clients do not see their own values reflected in the partner business.

-Read more about the Harvard Business Review here.
+Read more about the Harvard Business Review study here.

 Barriers to DEI